TechSavantis/polisparalela/site/content/thinks/how-to-create-a-brand-design-brief.md

 If you're still choosing, share the document with the agencies you're talking to - it'll help them understand the project better and be able to talk to you more clearly about budgets.

-And if you want to get our take on it, why not [get in touch](/contact/) - just email your brand brief to <mailto:hello@tomango.co.uk>.
+And if you want to get our take on it, why not [get in touch](/contact/) - just email your brand brief to <mailto:hello@polisparalela.com>.